kixt/fin_econ_analysis/scripts/_readme.txt

 - calculate MSE per tail, compare by tail
 - exports dataset with distribution function evaluated at the standardised residuals

-05_copula.R
+05_dependence.R
 - imports data produced by 04_marginals_gof.R
-- calculate and compare concordance measures on the values of the distribution function, and their empirical counterparts
+- calculate and interpret concordance measures on the values of the distribution function, and their empirical counterparts
-- fit copulas...

-06_visualise.R
+06_prep_copula.R
+- imports data produced by 04_marginals_gof.R, hpc/hpc_01_fit_copula.R, and hpc/hpc_01_fit_copula_asym_vola.R on High Performance Computing Cluster
+- check convergence and determine best fitting copula by AIC
+- exports best_cop.RData and best_cop_avola.RData

+07_copula_gof.R
+- imports data produced by 04_marginals_gof.R and hpc/hpc_02_copula_gof.R, and hpc/hpc_02_copula_gof_avola.R
+- check GoF results
+- produce table source code for LaTeX

+08_plots_tex.R
+- imports various datasets
+- exports .pdf files of plots for paper and presentation

+08_tables_tex.R
+- imports various datasets
+- export LaTeX source code of tables for paper

+08_visualise.R
 - imports data produced by 04_marginals_gof.R
 - plot a heat map of pairwise distribution values on [0, 1]^2 (calculated as a 2D KDE)
 - plot a heat map of a 2D KDE of the GARCH residuals

+/hpc/
+- contains scripts to estimate models on High Performance Computing Cluster